arinagrechkosiy/my-portfolio/README.md

 Then dark mode happened.
 Once I built the toggle, I realized the swirl image I'd made for light mode looked wrong against a dark background — the colors just didn't work anymore.
 So I ended up creating a second version of the background image specifically for dark mode, and swapping between the two depending on which theme is active.
 Small detail, but it took a bit of trial and error to get right.

 The contact form was the part I cared about most — I didn't want it to just pretend to send a message.
 It's actually wired up through **Formspree**, so when someone fills it out and hits submit, I genuinely get an email.
-I tested it myself a bunch of times to make sure it wasn't just a nice-looking dead end.
+I tested it myself a bunch of times, including from my phone, to make sure it wasn't just a nice-looking dead end.

 ---